 * Click here for rating key

-Mosca's Restaurant Review: Mosca’s has been serving its distinctive take on Italian cuisine in the same off-the-beaten-path spot for seven decades.
-It inhabits a tiny, white clapboard roadhouse that could be mistaken for a large tool shed were it not for the sign outside.
+Mosca's Restaurant Review: Mosca’s inhabits a tiny, white clapboard roadhouse that could be mistaken for a large tool shed were it not for the sign outside.
 Inside, the old bar and compact dining room are reminiscent of post-World War II days.
 The place deals in the fundamentals of regional Italian fare: huge shrimp steeped in butter, olive oil, rosemary and bay leaf become the ultimate version of barbecued shrimp.
 Freshly made, sweet Italian sausages are oven-roasted with potatoes that absorb the meat's juices.
 Oysters are fine company for a gratin of garlicky breadcrumbs studded with artichoke bits and rosemary.
 Baked chicken à la grande, a specialty, is a study in lusty flavor, while house-made spaghetti is a good vehicle for a dousing of olive oil and garlic.
 Cheesecake and “Pineapple Fluff” constitute the dessert menu.
 Service is as perfunctory as the wine list, which contains a handful of familiar Italian wines, each served in small juice glasses.
 And come prepared: cash only.